-Under copyright laws, no part of this manual may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photcopying, scanning, recording or by any information storage and retrieval system, without permission, in writing, from Symetrix, Inc.
+Under copyright laws, no part of this user guide may be reproduced or transmitted in any form or by any means, electronic or mechanical, without permission in writing from Symetrix, Inc. If, however, your only means of access is electronic, permission to print one copy is hereby granted.